Matt Freeman: Social Distortion

 During Rancid's 2004 hiatus, Freeman replaced bassist John Maurer in Social Distortion shortly before the release of their then-new album Sex, Love and Rock 'n' Roll.
 Freeman did not intend to stay in the band permanently and he was replaced by current bassist Brent Harding in late 2004.

 Charger

 In 2020 Matt formed a heavy metal band, Charger.
+The group consists of Freeman, Andrew McGee, and drummer Jason Willer, and are heavily influenced by Motörhead.
+The band was formed after Freeman wanted to play something beside punk and ska and Willer asked him "What do you like?’
+Freeman replied " I like Motörhead and Black Sabbath.
+You want to play something like that?
+That would be fucking fun."
+Their debut album Warhorse was released in 2022.

 The Crew

 In May 2021, Freeman along with fellow Rancid bandmate Tim Armstrong, Fletcher Dragge (Pennywise), Byron McCracken (Pennywise), and Mike Muir (Suicidal Tendencies) formed a punk rock supergroup called the Crew.
 The band's first single, "One Voice", was released on Epitaph Records.

+Hellfire

+In 2021, the California based metal band Hellfire recruited Freeman to fill in on recording sessions for their fourth studio album Reckoning which was released in 2022.

 Health issues

 Following his departure from Social Distortion, Freeman was diagnosed with lung cancer in May 2005, but was dismissed as abnormal tissue growth and not terminal to his health in June 2005.
 He had been a smoker for 20 years but had quit, seemingly by coincidence, shortly prior to this.
 He learned to play the mandolin so he would have something to do with his hands as heard on the Lars Frederiksen and the Bastards album Viking.